fdurupinar/bioagents/README.md

 update of the TRIPS environment (prerequisites, lisp implementation or version thereof, etc.), you will want to make clean and [re-configure](http://trips.ihmc.us/trac/drum/wiki/TripsDrumSystemInstallation#Configuringmakinginstalling) manually.

-On some platforms `xsltproc` needs to be installed as, for instance, `sudo apt-get install xsltproc`.
+On some Linux platforms `xsltproc` needs to be installed as, for instance, `sudo apt-get install xsltproc` to run Stanford CoreNLP.

+Enju does not provide executables anymore so you need to get a copy of a working enju package from someone in the project.
+On some Linux platforms `libc6-i386`, `lib32z1` and `lib32stdc++6` need to be installed to successfully run enju.

 ## BioNetGen
 The HMS Bioagents (the MRA in particular) require [BioNetGen](http://www.bionetgen.org/index.php/Main_Page) to generate model diagrams.